Click here to subscribe to my free fortnightly Life Coaching Accelerators, for insider coaching tips.

 As a start you could do no better than to watch this webinar What does it REALLY Take to Grow a Successful Coaching Business, 10 lessons with Emma-Louise Elsey of the Coaching Tools Company.
 Emma tells it how it is, warts and all, from her own experience in getting building her successful coaching business.
 It's current, well presented and has really good advice.

-Covid19 has made many coaches transition to using phone or online platforms to coach their clients.
-Online life coaching can be a challenge if you’ve only ever coached face to face but the information and tips in Mastering Online Life Coaching will make coaching this way a lot easier.
+Covid19 resulted in many coaches transitioning to using phone or online platforms to work with their clients.
+Often this took both coach and client right out of their comfort zone as it can be a challenge and need a real paradigm shift.
+If you’ve only ever coached face to face and would like to expand your reach you'll find the information and tips in Mastering Online Life Coaching will make coaching this way a lot easier.

-I found remote coaching by phone or Skype, (which I've done for years) just as effective and intimate as face to face for the majority of clients.
-The trick was in convincing those who prospective clients who had reservations of the benefits.
+I found remote coaching by Skype, Zoom or phone (which I did for years) just as effective and intimate as face to face for the majority of clients.
+The trick was in convincing those prospective clients who had reservations of the benefits.
 Bottom line, it's a matter of preference and choice.

 As with any business your coaching practice should be set up so you have protection from the unlikely possibility of legal action.